kulttuuri/containers-on-the-fly/webapp/backend/README.md

 ## Requirements

-The following software needs to be installed:
+The following software needs to be installed to run the server:

 - ``Python 3``
 - ``pip``